-SPAIN has just dropped the need to show Covid-19 pass for anyone arriving into the country from the EU or Schengen area meaning that for the first time in more than two years, there are no restrictions on entry.
+SPAIN has dropped the need to show Covid-19 pass in early June for anyone arriving into the country from the EU or Schengen area meaning that for the first time in more than two years, there are no restrictions on entry.

 However, holidaymakers travelling from outside the EU zone – such as from USA and UK – are still subject to restrictions and must show that they are either fully vaccinated, have recently recovered or have tested negative for Covid.

 Here’s a look at the latest entry requirements for Spain for travellers from outside the EU or Schengen zone.

 - What are the rules if I’m vaccinated?

 Those who can show that they are fully vaccinated with approved vaccines can enter Spain without the need to show a negative Covid-19 test or quarantine.
 You will need to show an EU Covid certificate or equivalent such as the NHS Covid pass which can be downloaded through the NHS app.